Rollins Pass: Land exchange

-A proposed land exchange in 2020-2021 between the US Forest Service and a private developer was halted by historic preservation professionals and advocacy groups.
+A proposed land exchange in 2020–2021 between the US Forest Service and a private developer was halted by historic preservation professionals and advocacy groups.
 The proposal would have seen the "literal entrance to the western portion of Rollins Pass [...] become an entrance to a private development."
-The developer sought to trade between 1,536 and 2,261 acres of land for 543 acres held by the US Forest Service.
-Rollins Pass holds resources in a National Historic District spanning Grand, Boulder, and Gilpin counties and this land exchange would have damaged the historic district as well.
-Unfortunately, this project had initial support from local leadership and economic influencers—including multimillion dollar resorts—yet none of their letters of support mentioned Rollins Pass nor its cultural and non-renewable historic resources.
-Instead, community leaders mirrored the developer in writing to the US Forest Service that the 543 acres "are squarely in the development path and are a logical place for future growth to occur."
+The developer sought to trade 1536-2261 acre of land for 543 acre held by the US Forest Service.
+Rollins Pass holds resources in a National Historic District spanning Grand, Boulder, and Gilpin counties, and this land exchange would have damaged the historic district as well.
+This project had initial support from local leadership and economic influencers—including multimillion-dollar resorts—yet none of their letters of support mentioned Rollins Pass nor its cultural and non-renewable historic resources.
+Instead, community leaders mirrored the developer's letter to the US Forest Service, stating that the 543 acres "are squarely in the development path and are a logical place for future growth to occur."
 This land exchange was discussed in a 2022 book on Rollins Pass:

 In recent years, the historic integrity of Rollins Pass has come under new threat from unsympathetic developers longing to build atop soils rich with history that hold panoramic views.
 Of late, one attempt at a land exchange with the US Forest Service would have transformed the entrance of the western portion of Rollins Pass into an opening, quite literally, for a private development.
 Advocates rallied on behalf of public lands, and for now, the area remains in public hands.
-Embarrassingly, continued pro-development aspirations and the failure to see beyond real estate values only reinforces the area's inclusion as one of Colorado's Most Endangered Places.
+Embarrassingly, continued pro-development aspirations and the failure to see beyond real estate values only reinforce the area's inclusion as one of Colorado's Most Endangered Places.